bperkinsj/autoinhibitory_protein_prediction/README.md

 where "uniprot" is the UniProt ID, "region_1" is the sequence range of the inhibitory module, and "region_2" is the sequence range of the functional domain.
 It also requires all of the AlphaFold-predicted files to be placed in ```data/Alphafold_cif```.
 Once those are provided, the pipeline can be run as per normal Snakemake.

+2. Navigate to the folder

-First, navigate to the project_pipeline folder:
+Navigate to the project_pipeline folder:

 $ cd ./project_pipeline/

+3. Run Snakemake

-and then run Snakemake with the following command:
+Run Snakemake with the following command:

 $ snakemake -s Snakefile --cores

+The final output will be to the file ```./project_pipeline/data/rmsds.tsv```.

+4. Additional notes

 If you need to adjust the filename for the file you're passing to Snakemake, you can go into the Snakefile (```./project_pipeline/Snakefile```) and under rule pdb_ids change the input file 'data/proteins.tsv' to whatever your file is (i.e. 'data/proteins_to_measure.tsv') or such.
 Make sure that the file is tab-separated.

-The final output will be to the file ```./project_pipeline/data/rmsds.tsv```.

 ## Re-creating figures

 All plots can be re-created by running all cells in paper_figs.ipynb, paper_lineage_score.ipynb, and structural_clustering.ipynb.
 Composite figures were created in Inkscape alongside some manual editing of axis labels for a few figures such as the number of base or alternate conformations.

+## Issues
+If you have any questions or problems please leave a comment under the Issues tab.